terryl73/Python-API/README.md

 Temp_Scatter - Shows a picture of a scatter chart showing temperature vs latitude.

-Weather API Thoughts - A Word document with a brief explanation of each chart and observations about the data presented in each chart.

 WeatherPy-Final - The code that pulls in API data and creates the graphs listed using Python, Pandas and Matplotlib.

 Wind_Scatter - Shows a picture of a scatter chart showing wind speed vs latitude.